Harry Belafonte Fast Facts

 October 15, 2013 - Belafonte sues the estate of Martin Luther King, Jr. to establish ownership of three documents, allegedly given to him by Martin Luther King Jr., which he attempted to sell at an auction in 2008.
 It is said that Belafonte used to provide support for the children so King could pursue his activism.

-March 31, 2014 - The case against Belafonte filed by his half-brother Raymond Wright is dismissed by the court.
+March 31, 2014 - The case against Belafonte filed by his half-brother is dismissed by the court.

 April 11, 2014 - Belafonte and King's estate announce that they have settled their 2013 federal case.
 Belafonte retains possession of the documents allegedly given to him by Martin Luther King Jr.